-These top 7 car seats cover all three infant car seat types, rear-facing only, convertible, and 3-in-1.
-Each type has their own benefits from easy carry handles in a rear-only to leg room and cup holders with a forward-facing, and a grow with me style with the 3-in-1.
+These top 7 car seats cover all three infant car seat types; rear-facing only, convertible, and 3-in-1.
+Each type has its own benefits from easy carry handles in a rear-only to legroom and cup holders with a forward-facing, and a grow with me style with the 3-in-1.

 Peg Perego has been a brand I have loved for quite a while.
 Their quality is hard to replicate.
 You will find with a Peg Perego that you will not only get a car seat you love but one that will truly last.
 This car seat has some fantastic features for your baby.
-This includes over 10 different positions for your baby to sit it.
-The hood is SPF 50.Two Different stages of cusions.
-One for when your infant is a newborn and needs extra neck and head cushion and the other is for a growing baby.
-The car seat is also pretty easy to clean which, mom you will love.
-Check Current Prices Here!
+This includes over 10 different positions for your baby to sit in.

 Have any questions about Infant Car Seats, feel free to leave a question in the comments